stjude-c3d/MyGPT/README.md

 <img src='./images/pipeline.png' width='800px' alt='MyGPT pipeline'>

 We have divided the MyGPT pipeline architecture into three sections:
-1. <u>User interface (UI)</u>: The UI is the front-end of the pipeline.
+1. <ins>User interface (UI)</ins>: The UI is the front-end of the pipeline.
 It is a web application that allows users to interact with the pipeline.
 The UI is built using ReactJS.
-2. <u>Backend server</u>: The backend server is responsible for handling requests from the UI and sending them to the LLM server.
+2. <ins>Backend server</ins>: The backend server is responsible for handling requests from the UI and sending them to the LLM server.
 The backend server is built using Python Django.
-3. <u>LLM server</u>: The LLM server is responsible for generating answers to the questions asked by the user.
+3. <ins>LLM server</ins>: The LLM server is responsible for generating answers to the questions asked by the user.
 We are using Ollama for the LLM server.

 ## Installation